ietf-wg-cellar/matroska-specification/tagging.md

 in their own design (if they choose to support a list of meta-information they **SHOULD** know which tag has the wanted meaning so that other apps could understand the same meaning).

-## Tag translations

-To be able to save tags from other systems to Matroska we need to translate them to our system.
-There is a translation table [on our site](othertagsystems/comparetable.html).

 ## Tag Formatting

 * The TagName **SHOULD** always be written in all capital letters and contain no space.